 Information about the option of studying abroad in 3rd year.

 Students spending a year abroad are expected to take courses that correspond reasonably closely to the courses they would have taken in Edinburgh, both in terms of content and credit weighting (e.g. 60 European Credit Transfer Scheme points correspond to 120 Edinburgh University points).
 Because of the difficulty of mapping an overseas mark to an Edinburgh mark, the Senatus has ruled that students will be allocated the appropriate credits for the period spent abroad but that these will be zero-weighted in terms of the final degree classification (unless the period abroad is a requirement of the course).
-So for students in Informatics who spend their third year abroad, their degree results will be based on their final year marks only.
+So for students of four-year degree programmes in Informatics who spend their third year abroad, their degree results will be based on their final year marks only.

 The University also has exchanges with universities all over the world, including universities in USA, Canada, Australia, New Zealand, China, South Korea, Singapore, Mexico, Argentina and Chile.

-** The deadline for both Erasmus and International Exchange applications for study abroad in 2016/2017 is TBC.
+** The application deadline for study abroad in 2019/2020 is late November 2018.

-If you have any queries regarding studying abroad please contact the Informatics Exchange Coordinator, Hiroshi Shimodaira.
+Exchange Coordinator - If you have any queries regarding studying abroad please contact the Informatics Exchange Coordinator, Hiroshi Shimodaira.